Germany and the Armenian genocide: Baghdad railway

 The Baghdad railway was not located on the major routes of Armenian deportations or the main killing fields in the Syrian Desert.
 Nevertheless, it employed thousands of Armenians before 1915 and became drawn into the genocide.
 The first use of railways for genocide occurred in early 1915 when Armenian women and children from Zeitun were deported on trains to Konya and later marched into the Syrian Desert.
 Concentration camps were set up by railroad stations where tens of thousands of Armenians were held before deportation.
 According to the deputy director of the railway, Franz Günther, an average of 88 Armenians were packed into a single cattle car (usual capacity of 36 men) and newly born infants were taken from their mothers and thrown out of the train.
 The railway was paid for the deportation of Armenians, however, according to Günther's proposal, this money was spent buying food for them.

-In October 1915, a German officer—Lieutenant Colonel Böttich—countersigned the deportation of Armenians working for the railway.
-Böttich consistently hampered efforts by the railway to retain its employees and save Armenians, and the Imperial German Army supported him in his conflict with the railway.
+In October 1915, a German officer, Lieutenant Colonel Sylvester Boettrich, countersigned the deportation of Armenians working for the railway.
+Boettrich consistently hampered efforts by the railway to retain its employees and save Armenians, and the Imperial German Army supported him in his conflict with the railway.
 The Foreign Office then undertook an intensive but unsuccessful effort to destroy all copies of this order.

 The railway hired as many Armenians as possible, including those unqualified for the jobs.
 In late 1915 and early 1916, the Ottoman government demanded the handing over of the Armenian workers as well as an estimated 40,000 to 50,000 widows and orphans who were in camps beside the railway.
 Although the railway company objected on the grounds that it would bring both construction and travel to a halt, some workers and their families, who until this time were staying in camps by the railway, were deported.